 It is Lord Abbett's policy to seek to obtain best execution on all client transactions over which Lord Abbett exercises discretion.
 It is generally the case that more than one broker-dealer can provide best execution, and in the case of equity transactions, if consistent with applicable law and regulation, Lord Abbett often selects broker-dealers that furnish Lord Abbett with proprietary and third-party brokerage and research services in connection with commissions paid on transactions it places for client accounts.
-The brokerage and research services Lord Abbett receives are within the eligibility requirements of Section 28(e) of the Securities Exchange Act of 1934 and, in particular, provide Lord Abbett with lawful and appropriate assistance in the provision of investment advice to client accounts.
-Such services include (1) furnishing advice as to the value of securities, the advisability of investing in, purchasing, or selling securities, and the availability of securities or purchasers or sellers of securities; (2) furnishing analyses and reports concerning issuers, industries, securities, economic factors and trends, portfolio strategy, and the performance of accounts; and (3) effecting securities transactions and performing functions incidental to securities transactions (such as clearance, settlement, and custody).
-Such services come in the form of research reports via electronic delivery or print, online data services, oral discussions with researchers and other experts, and meetings with company representatives and third-party analysts.
+The brokerage and research services Lord Abbett receives are within the eligibility requirements of Section 28(e) of the Securities Exchange Act of 1934 and provide Lord Abbett with lawful and appropriate assistance in the provision of investment advice to client accounts.
+Such services include (1) research content such as company reports, economic research, industry reports, and investment ideas; (2) market data, risk analytics, and similar tools; (3) access to experts through broker-dealers and expert networks; (4) detailed financial models; (5) sell-side analyst access; (6) corporate access, including small group meetings, conferences, and c-suite level engagement; and (7) effecting securities transactions and performing functions incidental to securities transactions (such as clearance, settlement, and custody).